When faced with a lingering or reoccurring problem, what do you do?

 Step 1 – Gather the relevant team members

 When faced with a problem, the first logical step is to gather relevant team members.
-These people are working on the equipment, process, or project that is facing the problem and have encountered the problem firsthand.
+These people are working on the equipment, process, or project that is facing the situation and have encountered the problem firsthand.

 In our manufacturing example above, the conveyor belt operator, the support engineer, the shift in charge, and the electrician should be relevant members.